 – How did you transition to become the vocalist of the group?

 Bernadette: Basically, my personality outgrew the drums as the group became more successful.
-I played the drums when we were on the road, but our profile increased as the third album gained popularity, and with that came a desire to be more expressive with my personality.
+I played the drums when we toured, but our profile increased as the third album gained popularity, and with that came a desire to be more expressive with my personality.
 To be perfectly honest, I never felt that I was the best drummer, and I was more interested in being a personality than a drummer.
 So things naturally progressed that way.

-– Gerry, what were you hearing about Klymaxx during the time leading up to your first interaction with Bernadette?
+– Gerry, what were you hearing about Klymaxx prior to meeting Bernadette?
+Did they pop up on your radar?

 Bernadette: People like Michael Norfleet and Chuckii Booker came from the same background as us.
 In fact, Chuckii’s mother, Celestine Booker, used to be the choir director at our church.
 Even though he used to have a crush on me, I have to say Chuckii doesn’t compare to his mom as a musician, who was an amazing writer and pianist (laughs).
 When you come from the church, you have a very high standard of musicality, especially for vocalists, and a lot of singers today lack that.
 That’s why no-one makes you feel like Aretha Franklin does.
 Some singers have their niches, but I’ve yet to hear someone that could move your emotions like Aretha.
 Whitney Houston was in the same category of singer whose standards were very high.